shanzi/diumoo/README.md

 Download [precompiled version](https://github.com/shanzi/diumoo/upload/master)
 or install from [Mac App Store](https://itunes.apple.com/us/app/diumoo/id562734497)

-**NOTE**: due to the limitations of Mac App Store, some feature can not be enabled in Mac App Store version, ex. use media keys on the keyboard (F7, F8, F9) to control playback.
+**NOTE**: due to limitations of Mac App Store, some features can not be enabled in Mac App Store version, ex. use media keys on the keyboard (F7, F8, F9) to control playback.